FueledbyJordan/jordanmurray_xyz/README.md

 `tools/gen-chroma-css.go` is used to generate new color schemes for code snippets. make sure to send the standard output to `static/css/chroma.css`.

+## Publish

+A container is built and deployed using the `flake.nix` deployment.

 ## License

 MIT